milvus-io/milvus/docs/design_docs/proxy.md

     - Schedule task
     - Maintain the snapshot of timestamp statistics
-    - Receive the search results from stream and then distribute them to related task
+    - Receive the search results from all streams and then distribute them to related task

 taskScheduler maintains three queues: ddQueue, dmQueue and dqQueue correspond to DdRequest, DmRequest, and DqRequest respectively.
 The interface of taskQueue is defined as follows: